oschwald/MaxMindDB-Reader-Gson/README.md

 ## About this fork ##

-Some projects that are using MaxMind's GEO-IP service already have a GSON included.
-This project replaces the dependency of Jackson, an alternative library for JSON, in order to remove the requirement of including the huge Jackson (1.3 MB) dependency too.
+Some projects that are using MaxMind's GEO-IP service already have GSON included.
+This project replaces the Jackson dependency, an alternative library for JSON, in order to remove the requirement of including the huge library (1.3 MB).

+Keep in mind that Jackson is faster.

 ## Description ##